Mid Edo period, 18th century

 Elegant shakudo openwork kanamono and borders of the same material complete the armor, reflecting the great status of the samurai who wore it.

-Samurai armor made of black lacquered (kuro-urushi) kiritsuke-kozane, with blue kebiki-odoshi bindings.
+Authentic samurai armor made of black lacquered (kuro-urushi) kiritsuke-kozane, with blue kebiki-odoshi bindings.
 Momonari Kabuto; red lacquer (shu-urushi) ressei-men mask.
 Cuirass of ni-mai-dō type with kohire.
 Shoulder straps of chu-sode size.
 Sangu in black lacquer.

 Samurai armor for sale